arthur5120/real-time-chat-app/--todo-list.md

 # Refreshing prevents the room from staying on cooldown.
 [DONE]
 # When all users remove all their messages from the room, the room user placeholder appears next to their name.
 [DONE]
 # When log messages updates, it might not consider the filter mode, setting them always chronologically.
+# On auto-logout due to duplicated sessions, the socket stops listening to events.
+[DONE?]

 // Done yesterday

-Implement api route to get all users present in a chat room.
-Add isUserInRoom flag to the room users conditional rendering, so the placeholder text won't appear if the current user's in the room.
-Create a function to sort object arrays chronologically by property

-// Done today

 Update the addToLog function to maintain circular log messages with the limit of 10 messages.
 Ensure the log feed updates in real-time.
 Add keys to the dynamically generated elements on the log component.

+// Done today

+Modify handleSessionExpiration function to redirect the user to the login page when performing an auto-logout due to duplicated login sessions.
+Add socket as a dependency in the socket useEffect to ensure it listens correctly after page refresh.
+Change functions that sort arrays of objects alphabetically to normalize strings before comparing them.